 - Entry forms can also be completed by consultants working on behalf of entrants (for example by marketing or PR departments).

-- Entries are open until midnight on Friday 27 October 2017.
-The shortlist will be published in the magazine and online Friday 15 December 2017, with the winners being announced at a gala ceremony at the Grosvenor House Hotel, Park Lane, London on Friday 23 February 2018.
+- Entries are open until midnight on Friday 6 June 2018.
+The shortlist for both sets of awards will be revealed at the AoC Annual Conference on Tuesday 20 November 2018, with the winners being announced at a gala ceremony at the Grosvenor House Hotel, Park Lane, London on Friday 22 February 2019.

 A maximum of 3 supplementary documents are permitted